telerik/winforms-docs/chat/chat-items/overlays.md

 ## ChatDateTimeOverlay

-**ChatDateTimeOverlay** offers to the user the opportunity to select date and time from the picker.
+**ChatDateTimeOverlay** offers to the user the ability to select date and time from the picker.

 >caption Figure 2: ChatDateTimeOverlay